rnikoopour/modular-synth-notes/make_noise_maths/sample_and_hold.md

 This is used as the input signal for the sample and hold.
 Using an LFO is recommended.

-This input signal could also be replaced by a clock into the trigger input.

 ### Rise, Fall, and Shape
 By setting the rise and fall knobs to higher values it slows down the change on the input signal.